 $ sudo podman tag docker.io/library/busybox quay-server.example.com/quayadmin/busybox:test

-4. Push the image to your registry.
+4. Push the image to your registry by entering the following command.
 Following this step, you can use your browser to see the tagged image in your repository.

 $ sudo podman push --tls-verify=false quay-server.example.com/quayadmin/busybox:test